TheEMRMusic/Anti-blog/src/posts/DasKapitaljahr.md

 Consider this passage from Chapter 10: The Working Day where Marx dissects the ineffectual Factory Act of 1850, which sought to place limitations on the working day to set hours, yet lacked any meaningful penalties for violations:

-> 'The profit to be gained by it' (over-working in violation of the Act) 'appears to be, to many, a greater temptation than they can resist; ==they calculate upon the chance of not being found out; and when they see the small amount of penalty and costs, which those who have been convicted have had to pay, they find that if they should be detected there will still be a considerable balance of gain...== In cases where the additional time is gained by a multiplication of small thefts in the course of the day, there are insuperable difficulties to the inspector making out a case.'
+> 'The profit to be gained by it' (over-working in violation of the Act) 'appears to be, to many, a greater temptation than they can resist; ```they calculate upon the chance of not being found out; and when they see the small amount of penalty and costs, which those who have been convicted have had to pay, they find that if they should be detected there will still be a considerable balance of gain...``` In cases where the additional time is gained by a multiplication of small thefts in the course of the day, there are insuperable difficulties to the inspector making out a case.'
 >
 > These 'small thefts' of capital from the workers' meal-times and recreation times are also described by the factory inspectors as 'petty pilferings of minutes,' 'snatching a few minutes' or, in the technical language of the workers, 'nibbling and cribbling at meal-times.'